Utah Administrative Code

 (b) describe the required components of district Educator Evaluation Systems; and

-(c) establish requirements for how the Annual Summative Educator Evaluation Rating is reported.
+(c) establish requirements for how the Annual Summative Educator Evaluation Rating is reported for districts and charter schools.

 (2) "Certified rater" means an educator who has been trained in evaluating educator performance and has demonstrated competency in using an educator evaluation tool to rate educator effectiveness according to established standards.